rainerborene/vim-reek/README.md

 With no line limit set, all files will be checked.

+#### Check on demand

+To only check files on demand, set:

+    let g:reek_on_loading = 0

+And then call:

+    :call g:RunReek()

+Location list will open in a new buffer.

 ### Installation

 Place the `plugin/reek.vim` file in your `.vim/plugin` directory.